Coffee percolator: Decline

-With better brands of instant coffee and the introduction of the electric drip coffee maker in the early 1970s, the popularity of percolators plummeted, and so did the market for the self-contained ground coffee filters.
-In 1976, General Foods discontinued the manufacture of Max Pax, and by the end of the decade, even generic ground coffee filter rings were no longer available.
+With better brands of instant coffee and the introduction of the electric drip coffee maker, the popularity of percolators plummeted in the early 1970s, and so did the market for the self-contained ground coffee filters.
+In 1976, General Foods discontinued the manufacture of Max-Pax, and by the end of the decade, even generic ground coffee filter rings were no longer available.
 However, as of 2019, coffee percolator filters are still produced by the major coffee device maker Melitta and are readily available in stores and from online sources.

-Terminology and related brewers
+Terminology and unrelated brewing methods

-The name is derived from the word "percolate" which means "to cause (a solvent) to pass through a permeable substance especially for extracting a soluble constituent".
+The name "percolator" is derived from the word "percolate" which means "to cause (a solvent) to pass through a permeable substance especially for extracting a soluble constituent".
 In the case of coffee-brewing the solvent is water, the permeable substance is the coffee grounds, and the soluble constituents are the chemical compounds that give coffee its color, taste, aroma, and stimulating properties.

-While many popular brewing methods and devices use percolation to make coffee, the term "percolator" tends to narrowly refer to devices similar to the stove-top coffee pots developed by Hanson Goodrich in the 1880s.
+While many popular brewing methods and devices use percolation to make coffee, the term "percolator" narrowly refers to devices similar to the stove-top coffee pots developed by Hanson Goodrich mentioned above.
 His percolator was one of the earliest coffee brewing devices to use percolation rather than infusion or decoction as its mode of extraction, and he named it accordingly.
 Other brewing methods based on percolation followed, and this early naming convention can cause confusion with other percolation methods.

-In 1813, Benjamin Thomson, Count Rumford published his essay, "Of the Excellent Qualities of Coffee", in which he disclosed several designs for percolation methods which would now be most closely related to drip brewing.
+In 1813, Benjamin Thompson, Count Rumford published his essay, "Of the Excellent Qualities of Coffee", in which he disclosed several designs for percolation methods which would now be most closely related to drip brewing.

 Siphon brewers appeared in the early 1830s.
 Using a combination of infusion and percolation, they were the first development in coffee percolation.
 However, the complex, fragile devices remained a curiosity.
 Siphon brewing relies on vapor pressure to raise water from a pressure chamber up to the brewing chamber where the coffee is infused.
 Once the heat source has been removed from the pressure chamber, the atmosphere within cools, lowering the pressure and drawing the coffee through a filter and back into the pressure chamber.
 Distinctions from percolator brewing include the fact that the majority of the extraction takes place during the infusion phase (as an immersion brewer) and that the water is not recycled through the grounds.